Policy Information and Opinion Change: Panel Studies from European Union Referendums (2026)

 Do Impartial Inquiries Help Voters Hold the Government Accountable for Political Misconduct?
 (2026)

-West European Politics (Forthcoming)
+West European Politics (Online First)

 One major concern about democratic accountability is that partisanship constrains voters’ willingness to sanction incumbents for political misconduct.
 I examine whether impartial inquiries help voters across party lines hold governments accountable for misconduct.
 In many parliamentary democracies, these check-and-balance institutions can be appointed as a response to political scandals, yet we do not know whether the findings of non-partisan investigations foster democratic accountability in the mass public.
 I present a rare panel study of how voters responded when an independent inquiry commission published a report with incriminating information about a government scandal in Denmark.
 With panel surveys collected just before and after this event, I find that voters—especially government supporters—became more likely to perceptually acknowledge the misconduct and to sanction the incumbents.
 These findings suggest that impartial inquiries are valuable at persuading even in-party voters that officeholders are responsible for political misconduct.